 Research Your Customer

 The first rule of great content is that it must be appealing to your ideal potential customer.
 If it doesn’t, it won’t attract leads or it will attract the wrong leads.
 Prior to creating any piece of content, you must have a deep understanding of your ideal customer.
-A great way to do this a little research and thinking about who you want to attract.
+A great way to do this is a little research and thinking about who you want to attract.

 A customer avatar is a detailed profile of who your target customer is.
 It is a fictional character, however, it does represent the targeted people in your market.